Kepler Wessels was a former Australian and South African cricketer who had a successful international career as an opening batsman and captain.

 Once WSC drew stumps in 1979, knowing there was no chance playing Test Cricket for South Africa because of apartheid, Kepler took up residence in Australia.

-Playing for Queensland, Kepler qualified to play Test Cricket for Australia in 1982 when he surpassed ‘Kim Hughes’ as my number 1, with his 162 on debut.
+Playing for Queensland, Kepler qualified to play Test Cricket for Australia in 1982, toppling ‘Kim Hughes’ as my number 1 Australian Cricketer, with 162 on debut.

 After what many ‘would-be’ Test cricketers would regard as a phenomenal test cricket career, filled with the dizzying heights and suicidal lows one may expect, Kepler wrecked my cricket summers by packing his bag and going home after the 1985/86 season.